 To become a Sports Medicine Physician, one must complete a residency in Family

-to 2 years of training specifically focused on Sports Medicine - the comprehensive care of
+of 1 to 2 years of training specifically focused on Sports Medicine - the comprehensive

-on the field, at mass participation events, and in human performance labs.
+room, on the field, at mass participation events, and in human performance labs.
 The

-Orthopedic Surgeon's training is primarily spent in the operating room, emergency room, and hospital.
+Orthopedic Surgeon's training is primarily spent in the operating room, emergency

 Sports Medicine Physicians are also ideal doctors for the non-athlete as well - for those

 who wish to begin an exercise program, for the "weekend warrior", for the "industrial

 athlete", for workman's comp, for motor vehicle accidents, for the older wise individual,

 for any individual who has sustained an injury, experiences musculoskeletal pain, or is

 You may come across physicians called Physiatrists who claim to practice sports